Installing outdoor lighting? Did you like the garden a lot this summer, like so many people? Then of

 The second number is especially important here.
 The 5 indicates that this lamp is completely splash proof.
 A high IP rate ensures that the lamp is not damaged by water and you can enjoy your newly landscaped outdoor lighting for years to come.
 Make sure you do not choose outdoor lighting with an IP rate of IP20, because this means that the lighting cannot withstand moisture at all.

-Installing outdoor lighting tip 2: Location and surface
+Outdoor lighting ideas: Location and surface

 Although outdoor lighting always has to deal with moisture, you can limit the amount of moisture through smart placement of the lamps.
 This means that the outdoor lighting lasts longer.
 In any case, do not place the lamps in a pit.
 Although good outdoor lighting can work pretty well against water, the lighting is never 100% waterproof.
 When water enters a pit, the lamp is flooded.
 This can have consequences for the lifespan of the outdoor lighting.
 Always place the lighting on a level or higher surface.
 An additional advantage is that the lamp can shine freely and the lamp can thus illuminate a larger area.